Policies, Rules and Code of Conduct

-- Hand Sanitizer, Disinfectant Wipes, and masks will be available.
+- Hand Sanitizer, Disinfectant Wipes will be available.
 Wear face mask while inside (Golf Club house, restaurants etc.)

 - New: Live scoring APP available on Android and I phone cell phones.
 Scorecards will still be used for this season, no exchanging of cards.
 You will receive a scorecard on the first tee.
 You will keep your competitor's score.